 You have the right to remain silent.
 But not to lie to Medicaid investigators.

 People get caught lying on a Medicaid application every day.
 If you received a letter from the HRA DSS IREA BFI, speak to a Medicaid Fraud lawyer today.
-You can call Albert Goodwin, Esq. at (212) 233-1233.
+We at the Law Offices of Albert Goodwin are here for you.
+We have offices in New York, NY, Brooklyn, NY and Queens, NY.
+You can call us at 718-509-9774 or send us an email at firstname.lastname@example.org.